Mansi30-rm/Intoduction_demo/README.md

 # About Me

-- I’m a final-year BSc IT student
+- I’m a BSc IT student
 - Aspiring Data Scientist
 - Currently learning: Python, SQL, Pandas, and Data Visualization
 - Passionate about exploring data and solving real-world problems